 DISSOCIATION AND TRAUMA

-When trauma is repetitive, prolonged and accumulative as in chronic exposure to childhood abuse and neglect, or in situations where a child experiences prolonged fear states, dissociation can save the mind and help the child to function in the world.
+When trauma is repetitive and ongoing as in chronic exposure to childhood abuse and neglect, or in situations where a child experiences prolonged fear states, dissociation can save the mind and help the child to function in the world.
 However, over time it becomes a way of coping that makes it harder for you to deal with stress, emotions, and relationships.
-Dissociation continues to affect you as if the danger is still present, continuing to shut off parts of your experience and interrupt your ability to be present in their life.
+Dissociation continues to affect you as if the danger is still present, continuing to shut off parts of your experience and interrupt your ability to be present in your life.

 Symptoms of Dissociation